Tag Archives: high atlas

 mh20desc

-At the ‘Ouadouz/Ouneine’ turn-off (MH20KM11.5) for the steep track up to Tizi n Oulaoune, carry on southeast on tarmac for a few km until it ends at a village (green mark on map abobe).
-Keep going along an easy piste rising up the valley and past a couple more villages.
+At the ‘Ouneine’ turn-off for the blocked track up to Tizi n Oulaoune, carry on southeast on tarmac for a few km until it ends at a village (green mark on map above).
+Keep going along an easy piste rising up the valley and past a couple more villages all surrounded by relief tents in 2023.
 Just before one village keep right (downwards); sharp back left leads up to who knows where.
-Your route climbs to meet the end of the MH212 link track close to the Ouneine-Igli tarmac.
+Your route climbs to meet the end of the J2 link track close to the Ouneine-Igli tarmac.

-Turn left then at the tarmac nearby it’s left up to over 2550m then a long wind down to Igli (hotel/cafe) on the Aquim-Aoulouz road MH6.
+Turn left then at the tarmac nearby it’s left up to over 2550m then a long wind down to Igli/Iguidi (hotel/cafe) on the Aquim-Aoulouz road J4.

-From here carry on south then west down the valley and turn left at a sign to cross below the dam wall (roadworks in 2022) and wins your way up to up to Askaoun (KM120) then down to Taliouine.
+From here carry on south then west down the valley and turn left at a sign to cross below the dam wall (long term roadworks) and wind your way up to up to Askaoun (KM120) then 45km down to Taliouine.

 Total 170KM, fuel to fuel.